Domino's buys Joey's Pizza, becomes largest pizza delivery co in Germany

-Britain's Domino's Pizza Group PLC (DOM.L) (DPG) said on Tuesday it is forming a joint venture with Domino's Pizza Enterprises (DMP.AX) (DPE) to buy Joey's Pizza for 45 million euros ($49.13 million), creating Germany's largest pizza delivery group.
+Dec 15 Britain's Domino's Pizza Group PLC (DPG) said on Tuesday it is forming a joint venture with Domino's Pizza Enterprises (DPE) to buy Joey's Pizza for 45 million euros ($49.13 million), creating Germany's largest pizza delivery group.

 Domino's has struggled to grow in Germany, the world's fourth-largest pizza market.